Continually Updated Clinical Reference

 • A postembolization nonselective angiogram should be performed to exclude additional extravasation sites and to ensure that collateral vessels are not causing retrograde (backfill) hemorrhage; in such cases, further embolization is required.

-Peripheral vascular trauma is relatively common in urban settings where penetrating injuries often occur.
-In nonurban settings, nonpenetrating peripheral vascular injuries, such as occur with blunt trauma, crush injuries, injuries associated with displaced skeletal fractures and joint dislocations, and degloving injuries, are seen more often (see Images 35-39).54, 55, 56, 57
+Peripheral vascular trauma is relatively common with penetrating injuries.
+In nonpenetrating peripheral vascular injuries (such as those that occur with blunt trauma), crush injuries, injuries associated with displaced skeletal fractures and joint dislocations, and degloving injuries are seen more often (see the images below).
+[83, 84, 85, 86, 87]

 Catheter angiography is indicated in cases of known or suspected peripheral vascular injury when the location of the injury is not certain, when multiple injury sites may be present, when the diagnosis requires confirmation, or when transcatheter treatment may be the therapy of choice.